danielhirschmann/twsu-gamer/README.md

 ## Contributions and Bug Fixes

 For contributing to the library or games, first fork the master branch, modify, and open a pull request.
 We will evaluate end test your contributions and merge into this repo.

-For anything else, write to us at `support@techwillsaveus.com`.